sg-crest A Singapore Government Agency Website

 I don’t think I’ve any shortcomings.”

 Nobody is perfect, and your employer understands that.
 Expressing that you have no weakness makes you appear overconfident.
-It creates a perception for the employer that you lack the ability to be self-critical.
+It creates a perception for the employer that you cannot be self-critical.

 Hence, it is worth putting some real thought into your answers and drafting responses before the interview.